Leshan

-Leshan, formerly known as Jiading (Note: Also previously romanized as Kea-ting or Kea-ting Foo.) and Jiazhou, is a Chinese prefecture-level city located at the confluence of the Dadu and Min rivers, on the southwestern fringe of the Sichuan Basin in southern Sichuan, about 120 km from the provincial capital of Chengdu.
-As of the 2020 census, its population was 3,160,168, of whom 1,236,188 lived in the built-up metro area made of Shizhong (downtown), By the end of 2024, the registered population of the city is 3.45 million.Wutongqiao, Shawan and Jinkouhe districts.
-A historical and cultural city, Leshan is famous for world heritage sites Emei Mountain and Leshan Buddha.
-It is also a regional center in the southern part of the Chengdu Economic Zone, serving as a transportation hub and port city in southwestern China.
+Leshan, formerly known as Jiading (Note: Also previously romanized as Kea-ting or Kea-ting Foo.) and Jiazhou, is a prefecture-level city located at the confluence of the Dadu, Min and Qingyi rivers in Sichuan province, China.
+By the end of 2024, the registered population of the city is 3.45 million.
+About 120 km from the provincial capital Chengdu, Leshan is a transportation hub and regional center in southern Sichuan.
+A historical and cultural city, Leshan is famous for world heritage sites Mount Emei and Leshan Giant Buddha, as well as for its rich food culture.

 History

 Leshan has a long history, with written records tracing back to around 700 BC during the Kai Ming dynasty of the Shu Kingdom.
 During the early part of what is termed the Spring and Autumn period, the Ba people, led by Kai Ming Bie Ling, migrated from western Hubei and settled at the confluence of the three rivers in what is now Leshan, including present-day Fengzhouba and the Dadu River.
 They established a tribal center.
 From the Qin and Han dynasties through to the Wei and Jin dynasties, the central government set up Nan'an County, laying the foundation for the present-day Leshan region.

 After the Sui unification of China, Leshan was part of Meishan Prefecture (jun).
 In the third year of the Kaihuang reign (583 AD) of the Sui dynasty, the prefecture system was changed to a two-tier system of state (zhou) and counties.
 During the Tang dynasty's Zhenguan reign, Leshan became part of Jiazhou.
 In the Northern Song's Chongning reign, Leshan belonged to Jiading Prefecture, which administered five counties.
 During the reign of Emperor Ningzong of the Southern Song, Jiazhou was elevated to a prefecture and renamed Jiading Prefecture, marking the first use of the name "Jiading."
 During the Song and Yuan dynasties, Leshan's status rose from a prefecture to a province (lu), becoming the third-largest city in Sichuan, after Chengdu and Chongqing.
 In the twelfth year of Emperor Yongzheng's reign (1734 AD) of the Qing dynasty, Jiading Prefecture was established again.